YoannDL/PFE/README.md

 !pip install langchain==0.0.148

-Define the functions
 Run the python code: functions_index.py which will define the functions we need to construct the index and query it

-Set OpenAI API Key
-You need an OPENAI API key to be able to run this code.
-If you don't have one yet, get it by signing up.
-Then click your account icon on the top right of the screen and select "View API Keys".
-Create an API key.
-Then run the code below and paste your API key into the text input: os.environ["OPENAI_API_KEY"] = input("Paste your OpenAI key here and hit enter:")

-Construct an index
-Now we are ready to construct the index.
-This will take every file in the folder 'data', split it into chunks, and embed it with OpenAI's embeddings API.
-Notice: running this code will cost you credits on your OpenAPI account ($0.02 for every 1,000 tokens).
-If you've just set up your account, the free credits that you have should be more than enough for this experiment:

-construct_index("PFE/data")

-Run the function that queries GPT and type your question into the input.

 If you've used the provided data for your custom knowledge base, here are a few questions that you can ask these questions for example:
 Biodiversity: